PyCQA/flake8-pyi/README.rst

 * Y026 is incompatible with the pytype type checker and should be turned off for stubs that need to be compatible with pytype.
 A fix is tracked `here <https://github.com/google/pytype/issues/787>`_.
+* Y027 is incompatible with Python 2 and should only be used in stubs that are meant only for Python 3.

 License
 -------